afreen802/Computational-Physics-Toolkit/README.md

 # Computational-Physics-Toolkit

-Numerical methods and simulations for computational physics.
+A collection of numerical methods and simulations used in computational physics.

+## Modules
+- Monte Carlo Estimation of π
+- Random Walk Simulation
+- RK4 Solver

+## Requirements
+numpy
+matplotlib

+## Results
+Estimated π = 3.1418